-Neymar signs five-year contract with Paris Saint-Germain, RMC Sport reports
+Paris Saint-Germain confirms signing of five-year contract with Neymar

 1 Min Read

-PARIS (Reuters) - Brazilian striker Neymar signed a 5-year contract with Paris Saint-Germain (PSG) soccer club, a journalist for French radio station RMC said on Twitter.
+PARIS (Reuters) - Brazilian striker Neymar signed a five-year contract with Paris Saint-Germain (PSG), the soccer club said in a statement on Thursday.

-"Neymar is Parisian!
-He signed a 5-year contract with PSG's leaders in Barcelona!," Mohamed Bouhafsi, RMC's editor in charge of soccer coverage, said on Twitter.
+The 25-year-old is committed to PSG until June 30, 2022, the club said.
+He is transferring from FC Barcelona.

-Neymar's last club FC Barcelona said on Thursday that the player's representatives had paid the 222 million euros ($263 million) release clause in his contract.
+"Today, with the arrival of Neymar Jr, I am convinced that we will come even closer, with the support of our faithful fans, to realizing our greatest dreams,” PSG President Nasser Al-Khelaifi said.

-Reporting by Mathieu Rosemain
+Reporting by Mathieu Rosemain; Editing by Louise Ireland